lynn0702/Torchlite/torchlite.md

 ### The Five Scene Adventure

 A five scene adventure is a prepared adventure format composed of five prepared scenes designed to tell a complete story.
-This adventure structure is as old as tabletop RPGs, and has been codified by Johnn Four as the Five Room Dungeon methodology (<https://www.roleplayingtips.com>).
+This adventure structure is as old as tabletop RPGs, and has been codified by Johnn Four as the [Five Room Dungeon methodology](https://www.roleplayingtips.com).
 What follows is a riff on this classic structure, optimized for *TorchLite*.

 These are the five scenes you will prepare ahead of time: